I'm Julie Daniluk, RHN, NNCP.

 I invite you to create for yourself the possibility of buoyant energy, joyful movement, delicious decadence and Juicy Vitality!

-Quirky things you may not know about me :
+Quirky things about me :

 - I love to free dive and my breath hold record is 3 minutes and 3 seconds.